 South Africa is a world leader in mining.
 The country is famous for its abundance of metals and minerals, accounting for a significant proportion of world production and reserves.

 The South African mining industry is most well-known for its gold, diamonds, platinum and coal resources.
 But the country is also host to chrome, iron ore, manganese, vanadium, titanium and a number of other lesser minerals.

-South African mining is a significant contributor to employment, with 457,332 individuals directly employed by the sector in 2016.
-In total, these employees earned R120 billion.
-Based on the estimate that every employee supports between 5 and 10 dependants, the industry supports around 4.5 million people.
+South African mining is a significant contributor to employment, with 469 353 individuals directly employed by the sector in 2022.
+In total, these employees earned R174.2 billion.
+In terms of the 1:10 multiplier effect – for every one employee in the mining industry, ten other employment opportunities are created, and based on the estimate that every employee supports between 5 and 10 dependants, the industry supports around 4.5 million people.